 - Use exception reporting to prompt manual audit review of back-up documentation

 Each claim process requires a unique approach to develop the best user experience.
 Don’t settle for inflexible templated claim forms based on open fields of data input.
-Claims processes should be based on smart online forms that guide the participant through the process.
+Smart online forms or uploads should guide the participant through the claims process.

 - Use information you already know about the participant to autofill as much information as you can